The Extinction of Coal The Extinction of Coal

 Watching a video by Dr. Albert Bartlett inspired me to write this Applet.
 He had a look at my calculations and told me that the calculations of how long coal will last are the same as the ones he published in 1978 in his paper Forgotten Fundamentals of the Energy Crisis in the American Journal of Physics. click to watch I highly recommend it.

-DVDs of the talk, Arithmetic, Population and Energy by Professor Emeritus Albert A. Bartlett of the Department of Physics and the book, The Essential Exponential for the Future of our Planet are available from the General Book Department of the University of Colorado Bookstore.
+DVDs (Digital Video Discs) of the talk, Arithmetic, Population and Energy by Professor Emeritus Albert A. Bartlett of the Department of Physics and the book, The Essential Exponential for the Future of our Planet are available from the General Book Department of the University of Colorado Bookstore.
 This book contains reprints of Prof. Bartlett’s papers on exponential arithmetic, energy, population and sustainability.
 More information is available online, CUBookstore.com CU Bookstore, Campus Box 36, Boulder, CO, 80309-0036

-Phone (303) 492-7599; FAX (303) 492-0420; Toll Free, (800) 255-9168
+Phone (303) 492-7599; Fax: (303) 492-0420; Toll Free, (800) 255-9168

 (Prof. Bartlett accepts no royalties from the sales of these DVDs and books.)